-22. Enhancement of CIL's capacity to deal more effectively with environmental and social issues on a company-wide level is one of the development objectives of the CSESMP, and achievement of this objective is possibly the most important legacy that the CSESMP can leave behind.
-Capacity building has been pursued at two levels, namely that of implementation of mitigation measures in the 25 project mines, and that of institutional reform at the company level to strengthen CIL's capacity to manage environmental and social mitigation throughout the company.

-23. At the Bank's recommendation and with Bank support, CIL introduced from 1997 a four module training course for its social mitigation staff and for the staff of the facilitating NGOs.
-The four training modules are (i) CIL's R&R and Community Development policies and implementation issues, (ii) income generation for PAPs, (iii) information management, and (iv) participation.15 A second round of training was conducted during 1999 for new mine level staff as well as for participants at the subsidiary level, and special courses have been conducted to enable staff to manage the computerized PAP database.
+- 22. Enhancement of CIL's capacity to deal more effectively with environmental and social issues on a company-wide level is one of the development objectives of the CSESMP, and achievement of this objective is possibly the most important legacy that the CSESMP can leave behind.
+Capacity building has been pursued at two levels, namely that of implementation of mitigation measures in the 25 project mines, and that of institutional reform at the company level to strengthen CIL's capacity to manage environmental and social mitigation throughout the company. - 23.
+At the Bank's recommendation and with Bank support, CIL introduced from 1997 a four module training course for its social mitigation staff and for the staff of the facilitating NGOs.
+The four training modules are (i) CIL's R&R and Community Development policies and implementation issues, (ii) income generation for PAPs, (iii) information management, and (iv) participation.39 A second round of training was conducted during 1999 for new mine level staff as well as for participants at the subsidiary level, and special courses have been conducted to enable staff to manage the computerized PAP database.
 Training courses for environmental officers have been developed and conducted by the Indian School of Mines in Dhanbad, Bihar.
 At the recommendation of the Bank supervision team, CIL has conducted workshops for both social and environmental staff to enable an exchange of lessons learned between project mines.
-The training together with the actual implementation experience have been found to strengthen the capacity of both social and environmental mitigation staff.

-24. Although terms of reference for a study on the Strengthening of CIL Social and Environmental Management Capability was agreed in July 1997, the selection of a consultant only took place in February 1999, and the study was only initiated in March 2000.
+The training together with the actual implementation experience have been found to strengthen the capacity of both social and environmental mitigation staff. - 24.
+Although terms of reference for a study on the Strengthening of CIL Social and Environmental Management Capability was agreed in July 1997, the selection of a consultant only took place in February 1999, and the study was only initiated in March 2000.
 The study was completed by October 2000, and its major outputs are policy guidelines and recommendations, technical managerial and operational guidelines on social, environmental, and safety guidelines, and an institutional strengthening action plan.
 Based on the recommendations of the study, CIL has adopted an Institutional Strengthening Action Plan to enhance its environmental and social mitigation capacity beyond the 25 Bank supported mines and beyond the life of the CSESMP.
-16 The action plan will mainstream the lessons learned during the CSESMP and introduce improved practices regarding environmental management, social impact assessments, and resettlement and rehabilitation in mine planning.
-One innovative aspect of the plan involves the introduction of the concept of mine closure planning, which incorporates both environmental rehabilitation of the mined area and measures to minimize social costs.
+The action plan will mainstream the lessons learned during the CSESMP and introduce improved practices regarding environmental management, social impact assessments, and resettlement and rehabilitation in mine planning.
+One innovative aspect of the plan involves the introduction of the concept of mine closure planning, which incorporates both environmental rehabilitation of the mined area and measures to minimize social costs. - 25.
+It is worth noting that the overall performance and commitment by CIL has improved after the closure of CSRP.
+Indicators of this are: - The Institutional Strengthening Action Plan is currently under implementation, and CIL has formed high level strategy groups both at headquarters and in all subsidiaries, drafted

-15 The first training on CIL's social mitigation policies was conducted in September 1997, that on income generation in November 1997, on information management in February 1998, and on participation in August 1998.
-16 CIL is currently negotiating a follow-up contract with the consultant that undertook the study regarding
+The first training on CIL's social mitigation policies was conducted in September 1997, that on income generation in November 1997, on information management in February 1998, and on participation in August 1998.

-16 CIL is currently negotiating a follow-up contract with the consultant that undertook the study regarding technical assistance to implement the institutional strengthening action plan.
+CIL is currently negotiating a follow-up contract with the consultant that undertook the study regarding technical assistance to implement the institutional strengthening action plan.